|Email David Lewis-Baker via this link: http://www.yessy.com/DavidBaker/contact.html

 I have been painting and drawing privately most of my life and after a period of ill health I retired as an academic from Warwick University in 2006, aged 56, to become a new media fine artist and fine art photographer in Bath, a decision I consider to have been the most important of my life.

 I undertake architectural and documentary photography for Bath Abbey.
 I have published academic books and articles and also poems, and I continue to write academic texts and to give invited lectures to schools, colleges and universities in my discipline.
-I am currently writing an introduction to Political Economy for Routledge and will be a visiting professor at the University of Cincinnati Taft Research Centre in the spring term of 2011.

-I switched to digital arts in 1999 in order to combine my art with a busy life as a professor of Political Science at the University of Warwick.
+I switched to digital arts in 1999 in order to combine my art with a busy life as a professor at the University of Warwick.
 But since then I come to love the freedom and possibilities the medium allows me.
 I also combine the two mediums in some of the work by scanning in my watercolours, Sennellier pastels and drawings and working on them digitally, often creating radically different results from these traditional medium under-paintings.

 I am, therefore, a painterly digital artist and my work ranges widely from portraits and landscape pieces, to abstract, surrealist and conceptual works.
 My limited edition fine art archive prints are in private collections across the globe, and my works have been used in a wide range of printed publications (books, articles, brochures, theatre programmes, posters etc) and also in an art-house movie in the US.
 I have written and published a number of academic books, articles and poems and continue to publish academic texts and to give invited lectures to schools, colleges and universities in my discipline.